Who and What We Are – Summer Edition

 More important is what we’re not.
 We’re not the English Premier League or La Liga.
 We’re an amateur recreational soccer league comprised of people who play for exercise and to have fun and generally have to get up go to work after a weekend game.
 If you have players who decided to play here instead of joining Ronaldo at Real Madrid, your player is misguided and needs to play elsewhere.
 We have a low tolerance for people who show up to fight, riot and abuse and assault referees or other players.

-During the summer we offer coed soccer on Monday, Tuesday and Wednesday evenings, women’s over-30 soccer on Thursday evenings, men’s 5 a side soccer on Thursdays, men’s over-30 soccer on Saturdays, and men’s and women’s open competition, women’s over-40 and women’s 3 v 3 on Sundays.
+During the summer we offer 7 v 7 coed soccer on Sunday, Monday, Tuesday and Wednesday evenings, 7 v 7 women's over 30 soccer on Thursday evenings, men’s 7 v 7 over-35 soccer on Thursday, and men’s and women’s open competition and women’s over-40 on Sundays.

-To play coed, men’s open and 5 a side, women’s open and women’s 3 v 3, a player must be at 16 years old on the date on which they register.
+To play coed and men’s and women’s open, a player must be at 16 years old on the date on which they register.
 This is not a youth soccer league.
-For Over-30 and Over-40 competitions, the player must have reached their 30thor 40th birthday on the date they register.
+For Over-30, Over-35 and Over-40 competitions, the player must have reached their 30th, 35th, or 40th birthday on the date they register.

 Important things to do register your team for the summer season:

 - Submit your team application.
-If you’re an existing team from fall 2016 or spring 2017, do this from your team folder.
+If you’re an existing team from spring 2020 or summer 2019, do this from your team folder.
 If you are a new team, do it from the link in the article on the front page of the web site.
-We have eliminated the application fee for the spring season so you won’t have to worry that we didn’t consider your application payment as your player fee.
+There is no team application fee for summer soccer.
 All player fees will be submitted either through the online payment system or in person at the office.

 - Get enough players to have a team.
 Please don’t assume that we have a bunch of extra players to fill out your roster and especially please don’t assume we have five women looking for a coed team at any point in time.